 The good news is that the growth in “Veterinary Oncology” as a study field and the dedicated work of researchers and veterinary cancer specialists, cancer treatment for dogs, has evolved a very long way in the past thirty years.

 Many types of canine cancer CAN be cured through conventional treatments or knocked into remission for increasingly longer periods.
-Due to the synergy and crossover of veterinary medicine to human medicine and back again, many cancer treatments available for people are also available for dogs, and new cancer treatments are being developed every day.
+Due to veterinary medicine’s synergy and crossover to human medicine and back again, many cancer treatments available for people are also available for dogs, and new cancer treatments are being developed every day.

-There are many pioneering organizations making efforts to research and work on canine cancer treatments in the hopes that new discoveries and drug therapies will provide a treatment where currently fatal cancers can be halted before that stage or even cured.
+Many pioneering organizations are making efforts to research and work on canine cancer treatments hoping that discoveries and drug therapies will provide a treatment where currently fatal cancers can be halted before that stage or even cured.

 Types of Canine Cancer